 ABOUT THE Missouri state senior GAMES

 The Missouri State Senior Games is an Olympic-style sports festival for individuals age 50 and older.
-In 2018, the Senior Games will be held the weekend of June 7-10.

 The purpose of the Senior Games is to: